Burn the Witch (Radiohead song): Video

 The "Burn the Witch" music video was directed by Chris Hopewell, who previously directed the animated video for Radiohead's 2003 single "There There".
-It uses stop-motion animation in the style of Trumptonshire, a series of 1960s English children's television programmes.
+It uses stop-motion animation in the style of the Trumptonshire Trilogy, a series of 1960s English children's television programmes.
 According to the son-in-law of the Trumptonshire creator, Gordon Murray, the family was not asked permission to use the style and saw it as a "tarnishing of the brand".
 The video was conceived and finished in 14 days and released on YouTube a week later, on 3 May 2016.

 The story homages the 1973 horror film The Wicker Man and depicts mob rule in a rural community.
 An inspector is greeted by a town mayor and shown a series of unsettling sights, culminating in the unveiling of a wicker man.
 The mayor urges the inspector to climb into it, whereupon he is locked inside as a human sacrifice and the wicker man is set on fire.
 As the flames gather, the townspeople turn their backs and wave goodbye to the camera.
 The inspector escapes among the trees.